Fenugreek is a food and a spice commonly eaten in many parts of the

 Mymensingh Med Journal.
 2004.

-In this experiment defatted Trigonella foenum seeds has been used as the antidiabetogenic herbal medicine.
-The experiment was carried out in Bangabandhu Sheikh Mujib Medical University and BIRDEM from 1996 to 1998 on a total of 58 Long Evans rats of either sex.
-They were 50-60 days young rats with average body weight 72-174 gm.
-Among the total, 10 rats were treated with only vehicle called as non-diabetic control rats, 48 rats were treated with Streptozotocin at a dose of 90mg in 1ml of citrate buffer solution per kg body weight, among which 20 were diabetics.
-Ten (1 died, 1 escaped) diabetic rats were again treated with fenugreek called as Fenugreek-treated diabetic rats and the rest 10 diabetic rats were called as diabetic control rats.
+In this experiment defatted Trigonella foenum seeds is used as the antidiabetogenic herbal medicine.
+The experiment was carried out in Bangabandhu Sheikh Mujib Medical University and BIRDEM on a total of 58 Long Evans rats of either sex.
+Ten rats were treated with only vehicle called as non-diabetic control rats, 48 rats were treated with Streptozotocin, among which 20 were diabetics.
+Ten diabetic rats were again treated with fenugreek called as Fenugreek-treated diabetic rats and the rest 10 diabetic rats were called as diabetic control rats.
 The change in the mean fasting blood glucose level in different groups of rat from day 5 from streptozotocin injection were higher in diabetic control group and in fenugreek-treated diabetic group than in non diabetic control group.
 From this experiment it may be concluded that fenugreek decreases the fasting blood glucose level considerably by improving diabetes mellitus.

 Supplementation of fenugreek leaves lower lipid profile in streptozotocin-induced diabetic rats.